finos/fluxnova-bpm-platform/README.md

 ### Highly Integrable

-Out of the box, Fluxnova Platform 1.0.0 ** Needs To Be Reviewed ** provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.
+Out of the box, Fluxnova provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.

 ### Embeddable